majosaurus/Dracula-Pop-Dotfiles/README.md

 ## Boot it!

-I dual-boot Win10 and Linux.
-But after installing Pop!
-OS my computer booted directly to Pop!
-OS.
-I fixed it using following commands:
+While dual booting Pop! and Win10 the computer boots to Pop! directly without an option to boot into Win10.
+I installed grub to fix it.

 `sudo apt update`